PooyehA/Deep-LASI/docs/source/documentation.rst

 Figure 31.
 The automated analysis tab, **Trace Tools**

-The simplest way to get your final results is to click on **Magic Button** (figure 32) and the program will do all the steps of categorization, correction, and dynamics analysis for you in a couple of minutes!
-All the results will pop up as a couple figures numbered by the program as follows.
+The simplest way to get your final results is to click on **Magic Button** (figure 32) and the program will do all the steps of categorization, correction, and dynamics analysis for you!
+All neural network models are chosen automatically dependent on the number of channels in your data set.
+The first step is the categorization of all traces.
+Note, that only dynamic traces reaching the confidence threshold (editable the deep learning tab) will be included in the category 'Dynamic (filtered)' and further analyzed.

 .. image:: ./../figures/documents/Fig_32_DeepLearning_Tab.png
    :width: 300